 Arsenal manager Arsene Wenger says his team will hold a guard of honour for Manchester United's players before Sunday's match at Emirates Stadium.

-The match is the first United have played since sealing their 20th league title with a 3-0 victory over Aston Villa at Old Trafford on Monday.
+The match is the first United have played since sealing their 20th league title with at Old Trafford on Monday.

 Wenger said: "I want the traditions of English football to be respected."

 United boss Sir Alex Ferguson added: "I am glad Arsene has done that.
 That is what great clubs should do."